flatironinstitute/sciware/02_Testing/slides.md

 * *regression*: when something stops working due to a (theoretically unrelated) change
 * Often added when fixing bugs, to avoid re-introducing them later

+### Performance tests

+* Automatically timing some code to make sure it still runs fast enough

 ### Test-driven development